hashicorp/consul/website/source/docs/agent/services.html.md

 The `weights` field is an optional field to specify the weight of a service in DNS SRV responses.
 If this field is not specified, its default value is:
 `"weights": {"passing": 1, "warning": 1}`.
-When a service is `critical`, it is excluded from DNS responses, `warning` services will be in DNS responses as well unless the `only_passing = true` is set in the DNS configuration of the agent.
+When a service is `critical`, it is excluded from DNS responses.
+Services with warning checks are in included in responses by default, but excluded if the optional param `only_passing = true` is present in agent DNS configuration or `?passing` is used via the API.
-When DNS SRV requests are issued, response will include the weight in the SRV response accordingly to the state of service.
-It allows to put more weights on services running on larger nodes and optionnally to put less pressure on services being in `warning` state.
+When DNS SRV requests are made, the response will include the weights specified given the state of the service.
+This allows some instances to be given hight weight if they have more capacity, and optionally allows reducing load on services with checks in `warning` status by giving passing instances a higher weight.

 ## Multiple Service Definitions